-In typical portable handheld equipment, a sound channel operating at $3.3\,\mathrm{V}$ and using bridging raises the power into an $8\text{-}\Omega$ speaker from a single-ended (SE, ground reference) limit of $62.5\,\mathrm{mW}$ to $250\,\mathrm{mW}$.
-In terms of sound power that is a 6-dB improvement, which is loudness that can be heard.
+In a typical portable handheld equipment sound channel operating at 3.3 V, bridging raises the power into an 8- $\Omega$ speaker from a singled-ended (SE, ground reference) limit of 62.5 mW to 250 mW.
+In sound power that is a 6-dB improvement, which is loudness that can be heard.
 In addition to increased power there are frequency response concerns.
 Consider the single-supply SE configuration shown in Figure 49.
 A coupling capacitor is required to block the dc offset voltage from reaching the load.
-These capacitors can be quite large (approximately $33\,\mu\text{F}$ to $1000\,\mu\text{F}$), tend to be expensive, heavy, and occupy valuable PCB area.
-These capacitors also have the additional drawback of limiting low-frequency performance of the system.
-This frequency limiting effect is due to the high-pass filter network created with the speaker impedance and the coupling capacitance and is calculated with equation 2.
+These capacitors can be quite large (approximately 33 $\mu$ F to 1000 $\mu$ F) so they tend to be expensive, heavy, occupy valuable PCB area, and have the additional drawback of limiting low-frequency performance of the system.
+This frequency-limiting effect is due to the high pass filter network created with the speaker impedance and the coupling capacitance and is calculated with equation 2.

-$$f{C} = \frac{1}{2\pi R{L} C{C}} \tag{2}$$
+$$f{C} = \frac{1}{2\pi R{I} C{C}}$$ (2)